ajwarnick/ajwarnick.github.io/src/work/whattotheprisoneristhefourthofjuly/index.md

 ---
 layout: layouts/work.njk
 # permalink: work/newsisbreaking/index.html
-title: "First As Tragedy, Second As Farce (Work Still #1)"
+title: What To The Prisoner Is The Fourth Of July?
-slug: firstastragedysecondasfarce1
+slug: whattotheprisoneristhefourthofjuly
-warnickNumber: 18.12::PH:83
+warnickNumber: 17.03::TEX:15

 tags:
   - work
-  - augsburg
+  - spaces

-type: "photography"
+type: "textile"
-year: "2018"
+year: "2017"
-featured_image: "augsburg-78.jpg"
+featured_image: ""
 featured_audio: ""
 featured_video: ""

 materials:
-  - "Archival Pigment Print"
+  - "Disassembled American produced by those incarcerated in the state of Ohio"

 # edition:
 #   number: